 2. Attributer automatically completes the hidden fields with Google Analytics data

-Attributer monitors where your visitors are coming from and then when they complete a form on your website, it populates the hidden fields with Google Analytics data.
+Attributer records your visitors’ origin, and every time they complete a form on your site, it will auto-fill the hidden fields with Google Analytics data.

 3. Google Analytics data is passed into Nimble CRM

-4. Run reports to know what channels are driving leads, customers & revenue
+4. Run reports to know what channels are driving leads, customers and revenue

 What happens now that you've got the channel and landing data in your CRM?
-Well, you can now create reports on it using the default reporting tools in Nimble CRM, or in dedicated BI tools such as Chartio, Looker, Mode, etc.
+You can now create reports on it using the default reporting tools in Nimble CRM, or in dedicated BI tools such as Chartio, Looker, Mode, etc.

 What data gets passed into Nimble CRM

 With years of experience and observation, we’ve concluded here at Attributer that there are two vital elements to marketing attribution:

 - Channel - Which marketing medium did your visitor use to arrive at your website?
 Usually one of organic search, paid search, paid social, referral, etc.